Migracode-Barcelona/curriculum2.0/org-cyf-itd/content/blocks/how-itd-works/email/index.md

 Dear MigraCode Recruitment Committee,

-I am writing to submit my responses to the ITD assignment as part of the application process for the Web Development course.
+I am writing to submit my responses to the ITD  as part of the application process for the Web Development course.

 First of all, I confirm that I have introduced myself on the `#itd-2025` Slack channel.